-The theme of 'Flipping the Script: Changing the Narrative of BPD' is the national campaign focus of BPD Awareness week 2020 (1-7 October).
+'Flipping the Script: Changing the Narrative of BPD' is the national campaign focus of BPD Awareness Week 2020

 We know that there is a lot of stigma and discrimination surrounding the diagnosis of BPD.
 In addition many people with BPD experience a lot of self-stigma.